How to decide your sample size when the power calculation is not straightforward

 Dr Simon Bate, from Statistical Sciences, GSK, is an expert in experimental design and author of the book The Design and Statistical Analysis of Animal Experiments.
-He was recently awarded the 2018 Statistical Excellence in the Pharmaceutical Industry Award for 'Improving the quality and reliability of animal research through the use of InVivoStat: a statistical software package for animal researchers'.
-In this blog post, Dr Bate covers a few nagging questions about statistics and the 3Rs that he regularly encounters.
+He was awarded the 2018 Statistical Excellence in the Pharmaceutical Industry Award for 'Improving the quality and reliability of animal research through the use of InVivoStat: a statistical software package for animal researchers'.
+We asked Dr Bate which questions about statistics and the 3Rs he gets asked most often.

 A question I’m most often asked (other than excluding those pesky outliers) is “what is a suitable sample size for my experiment?”.
 It’s an age-old question that is fundamental when applying the 3Rs in animal research.
 If too few animals are used, the scientific validity of the experiment and the reliability of the results will be brought into question.
 If too many animals are used, the risk of making a false positive conclusion increases (statistically significant effects are declared that are of no practical relevance), not to mention the ethical issues.
 Many funders and journals are now requiring information about how sample sizes were selected, which is a really important step.